Aaron3963/Aaron3963.github.io/content/project/Library Occupancy/index.md

 ---
 title: Library Occupancy Analysis with Weather
 summary: A data science project aimed to discover trend of occupancy in Geisel and  WongAvery Library of UCSD.
-Also tries to answer the question of weather's influence on people's will of coming to Libraries.
+Also tries to answer the question of weather's influence on people's will of coming to libraries.
 tags:
   - Data Science
   - Data visualization